kigb/kigb.github.io/_pages/about.md

 I am currently a fourth-year undergraduate student at **SJTU SE**, and will graduate in 2025.
 I will soon be starting my Master's program at **CMU SCS LTI** .

-I am currently working on Large Language Models in the field of multi-modalities, code generation and prompt engineering.
-Moreover, I am also interested in Database development and looking forward to learning more about AI infrastructure.
+I am currently working on LLM Agents, and I am open to any research topics.
 I am willing to be contacted through wechat(fyx_04) or the social media listed!👏🏼

 ## Work Experience